Of Two Minds (book): Chapters 5 through 10

 In these chapters the author deals with cases of anxiety, depression, post-traumatic stress disorder (PTSD), "nervous breakdown" (psychotic episode), cocaine addiction, and the psychological aspects of heart attack.
 A feature throughout these chapters is that Schiffer provides transcripts of recordings of counseling sessions as the patient speaks as one side of the visual field is covered, and then the opposite visual field is covered, which Schiffer believes represents the thoughts and feelings of each separate side of the brain as brought out by the selective stimulation of one side of the brain.

 Chapter 11

 This chapter is a summary of the author's work of "Dual-Brain Psychology" and how to practically apply it to one's own situation.
 Further case studies are given.

 Epilogue

 Here, in the first edition of his book from 1998, the author presents other scientific studies which he is planning to perform to evaluate "Dual-Brain Psychology."

 2nd edition, published in 2021

 In the second edition, published in 2021, the author gives a "Preface to the 2nd Edition" which traces how his work, research and thinking have developed since his original edition twenty-three years earlier.
-The first and second edition of Schiffer's Of Two Minds are almost word-for-word the same, but in the second edition there are many minor typographical errors.
+The first and second edition of Schiffer's Of Two Minds are almost word-for-word the same.